tariq-eden/grants-process/Archives RAT/PhaseOne_ArchiveFiles/ArchiveNotes_PhaseOne.md

 (use AMIOS19 and AIMOS20 datasets that have been anonymised as per previous step).
 READY FOR UPLOAD (check NVivo File compatibility).
 -	Spreadsheets of actual data export from NVivo (for unique ids per row of data) - tbc (Eden to test what will work for that.
-Martin can organise case classifications to be done in ~ Nov if needed. - WAITING)
--	Methods Documentation - Eden to update/clean-up, Martin to review.
+Martin can organise case classifications to be done in ~ Nov if needed. - WAITING) -Methods Documentation Summary - Eden to update/clean-up, Martin to review.
 DRAFT COMPLETE

 ## Questions to resolve:
 - Check for responses involvement in paper and exclude that answer from the data set (to preserve anonymity)